microsoft/qsharp-compiler/src/Passes/docs/src/UserGuide/QuickStart.md

 }
 ```

-The tool was ran with three options: `--apply`, `--profile baseProfile` and `-S`.
+The tool was ran with three options: `--apply`, `--profile base` and `-S`.
 First, it tells the tool to apply the profile to the QIR so that it can become a profile-specific QIR according to the profile selected.
 By specifying the value `baseProfile` to the argument `--profile`, we select which profile to use in the tool and the third argument ensures that LLVM IR will be printed to the terminal in a human readable format.
 The resulting code emitted (omitting declarations) is:

 ```ll
 ; ModuleID = 'QSharpVersion/qir/Example.ll'